 Can I apply for DACA for the first time?

 USCIS has stated that they will reject initial DACA applications at this time.

 Could I be deported if I apply for DACA?

 The Trump Administration has worked to expand the types of cases that will result in removal proceedings if the applicant is denied.
 It has specifically exempted DACA from this list of application types due to the pending litigation and the most recent memo restates the policy that information from DACA applications will generally not be shared with ICE for the purpose of initiating removal proceedings.
 This means that currently, the risk of being placed in removal proceedings is fairly low if the applicant does not have a significant criminal or immigration history.
 This could change in the future, however, so all applicants need to be aware that this is a risk in applying for DACA.
-In addition, it is likely that ICE has access to information provided in DACA requests.
 While applying for DACA appears to be relatively safe at this time, there are no guarantees.

 Can I apply for Advance Parole?

 CARECEN is able to provide free legal services to people whose households earn under 250% of the Federal Poverty Line.
 You can check your income eligibility here.
-If your income is higher than that, we charge a $200 legal services fee, or you can book an appointment through one of our offsite partners, including the through the Los Angeles Public Library’s New Americans Campaign by calling 213-228-7390 and leaving a message that you wish to book a DACA renewal with CARECEN.
+If your income is higher than that, we charge a $200 - $500 legal services fee, or you can book an appointment through one of our offsite partners, including the Los Angeles Public Library’s New Americans Campaign by calling 213-228-7390 and leaving a message that you wish to book a DACA renewal with CARECEN.